I stopped posting to FB in late 2021 but returned briefly to circle back to an old post.

 In fact, my own confidence was actually stronger than I wrote at the time.
 And it wasn’t a casual observation.

-Editorial note: Even in January 2020, there was ample evidence that WIV was doing research on bat-borne coronaviruses, that the facility was rather new, that officials had previously expressed safety concerns about it, that lab leaks elsewhere had happened with alarming frequency, that a major debate had raged in the scientific community about "gain of function" research from 2011-2014.
-Dr. Anthony Fauci was adamantly on the "pro" side, even writing "it's a risk worth taking."
-This was all knowable in January 2020, and I had read all these pieces and more by that time.
-Further, as an applied math major, I was pretty familiar with basic Bayesian math, and the chances that a lab studying bat-borne viruses and an outbreak of a novel coronavirus whose closest cousin was a bat-bourne virus were independent things seemed extremely low.
-Not just geographic coincidence, but temporal coincidence, species coincidence and far more.
-In shorthand, assume the lab and outbreak are unrelated (ie, natural spillover.)
-So of all the cities, Why Wuhan?
-And of all the years, Why 2019?
-And of all the species, Why Bats?
-Etc. The odds of all these happening and the bat coronavirus lab in central Wuhan NOT being related in any way are astronomical.
-Then, add in just how well optimized it seemed for human replication right out of the gate; that is unusual, and if it were from a host animal, wouldn’t it have started in some more remote village(s) first?
-Then, add in all the adverse inference you can and should draw by deletion of databases, not allowing inspectors in when they have every possible incentive to prove natural zoonoses, wiping the lab(s) clean, etc. All tolled, these are not equal-probability hypotheses, but skew very strongly in one direction.
+Editorial note: Even in January 2020, there was ample evidence that WIV was doing research on bat-borne coronaviruses.
+There was evidence the facility was rather new, that officials had previously expressed safety concerns about it, and that lab leaks elsewhere had happened with alarming frequency.
+It was clear a major debate had raged in the scientific community about the risks and potential benefits of "gain of function" research from 2011-2014.
+Dr. Anthony Fauci was adamantly and quite publicly on the "pro" side, even writing in the Washington Post that generating potentially harmful viruses is "a risk worth taking."
+This was all knowable in January 2020.
+I had read all these pieces and more by that time.
+Further, as an applied math major, I was pretty familiar with basic Bayesian math.
+The chances that a lab studying bat-borne viruses and an outbreak of a novel coronavirus whose closest cousin was a bat-borne virus were independent things seemed extremely low.
+There isn't just geographic coincidence, as Jon Stewart was to humorously noted more than a year later, but temporal coincidence.
+There's also species coincidence and genetic coincidence.
+Bayesian math isn't that complicated.
+It's common sense.
+In shorthand, assume the lab and outbreak are entirely unrelated (i.e., assume natural spillover.)
+So, of all the cities in the world, why did the outbreak happen in Wuhan?
+And of all the years that humans have contacted coronaviruses, why 2019?
+Is it just a coincidence that a "natural" outbreak occurred near a lab which officials expressed safety concerns just a few months prior?
+It's a coincidence that an outbreak occurred just a few years after research was known to have been initiated?
+OK.
+Then, of all the species, why bats?
+Of all the SARS coronaviruses, why is this one the only one with a furin-cleavage site?
+Is it just a coincidence that this matches a proposal put forth involving the lab in 2018?
+Etc. The odds of all of these "independent coincidences" happening and the bat coronavirus lab in central Wuhan NOT being related in any way are infinitesimal.
+Next, add in just how well-optimized it seemed for human replication right out of the gate.
+That is unusual.
+And if it were from a host animal, wouldn’t this highly contagious outbreak have started in some more remote village(s) first?
+Then, add in all the adverse inference you can and should draw by China's and NIH's actions.
+China did not allow independent inspectors in when they had every possible incentive to prove natural zoonoses.
+They proceeded to wipe the lab(s) clean without independent monitors to collect evidence, etc. Then add in, per recent Congressional testimony from former CDC director Redfield that in fall of 2019 (a) the virus database was taken offline, (b) a new HVAC system was bid-out, and (c) lab oversight was changed from civilian to military.
+If you believe natural spillover more likely, you're saying that all these things -- all of them -- are coincidental.
+And since these events would normally be independent, you've got to multiply the probabilities of each of these "coincidences" together, since they all occurred.
+All tolled, natural spillover versus research-related outbreak are not equal-probability hypotheses; the math skews very strongly in one direction.

 I worried a bit about Facebook booting me off the platform, and offending friends/family (though it shouldn’t offend!), so I walked up to the edge of it, and simply cautioned people from throwing that in the tin-foil hat bin.